Dekodac/adams_demonstration/git-reset.md

 Because of this, we will *tell git to only un-stage the `.venv` directory*.

-We will **not** do `git reset --staged .`, as, the "." pattern will un-stage *all* files and if we make a mistake and use `--hard` instead of `--staged` we'll lose all our work!
+We will **not** do `git restore --staged .`, as, the "." pattern will un-stage *all* files and if we make a mistake and use `reset --hard` instead of `restore --staged` we'll lose all our work!

-Run this command: `git reset --staged .venv`.
+Run this command: `git restore --staged .venv`.
 We have just told git to un-stage the `.venv` directory, and only the `.venv` directory.
 Even if we screw up the reset command, being more specific limits the risk.
 Let's run `git status` and see how we did.

 Good!
 The `venv` directory is un-staged and back in our "working directory", or "working tree", where we edit our code and such.